Relaxing with your laptop in

 If you are travelling to Spain in the near future the chances are that you will want to keep in touch by making sure you have access to the Internet.

-Ease of communication is also part of the reason why so many British and Northern Europeans are moving to Spain.
-You can continue working just as if you were still in the UK.
-There has been a huge reduction in the cost of international phone calls, thanks to the liberalisation of the European telecoms market and internet is as readily available as in the UK.
+Ease of communication is also part of the reason why so many British and Northern Europeans have moved to Spain.
+There has been a huge reduction in the cost of international phone calls, thanks to the liberalisation of the European telecoms market and internet and broadband connectivity is as readily available.

 With Internet technology up-to-date on the Costa del Sol, in line with many countries in Europe, there are several ways you can get connected depending on your needs.
-Below is a list of all types of Internet connections available.
+Here are the common l types of Internet connections available.

-ADSL is a data communications technology that enables faster data transmission over telephone lines.
+ADSL is a data communications technology that enables faster data transmission over existing analogue telephone lines.
 It does this by utilizing frequencies that are not used by a voice calls, allowing you to talk to someone over the phone at the same time as browsing the Internet.
-ADSL is generally the industry standard providing the fastest Internet connection where a telephone line is available.
+ADSL was the industry standard providing the fastest Internet connection where a telephone line is available, this has givin way to Fibre Optica.
 The general cost is 13€ a month for line rental with Movistar and around 45€ a month for the Internet.

 If you want to move around your office or home and still connect to the Internet without cables, then make sure you have a wireless router.
 Wi-fi is a wireless data networking protocol which allows computers to access the internet, within a given area, without the use of cables.
 Nearly all laptops nowadays come with a built in wireless capability.